When the beautiful Pennsylvania Station began to be demolished in 1963, it caused international outrage. Photo by Cervin Robinson, 1962.

 Palace Amusements, Asbury Park, NJ

-Berwyn, Illinois Car Spindle on Route 66.
+Berwyn, Illinois, Car Spindle on Route 66.
 It was created in 1989 and demolished in 2008.
 Photo by Carol Highsmith, 2007.

 The ornate Call Building in San Francisco was built in 1898.
-But, over the years, its
+But, over the years, it’s

 decorative friezes and arched windows were replaced in favor of an unadorned concrete tower.

-©Kathy Alexander/Legends of America, updated May 2023.
+©Kathy Alexander/Legends of America, updated September 2025.

 Also See: